Longhorn Ballroom

 In 1958, O.L.
-Nelms sold the property to his close friend and business partner Dewey Groom who renamed the venue The Longhorn Ballroom.
+Nelms sold the business and in 1967 sold the property to his close friend and business partner Dewey Groom who renamed the venue The Longhorn Ballroom.
 Groom, who was also a recording artist, and record label owner, successfully ran the ballroom for more than 25 years, adding the iconic Longhorn Ballroom marquee.
 In 2022, Groom was honored posthumously with the Pioneer award by the Texas Country Music Hall of Fame.